BG3: The BEST Multiclass Combinations [Top 15]

 BG3: Multiclass of Warlock and Fighter

-In case you want a multiclass that will let you supplement an Eldritch Knight or a Champion while keeping three attacks and a solid cantrip, then the Fighter and Warlock multiclass is definitely the best in BG3.
+If you want a multiclass that will let you supplement an Eldritch Knight or a Champion while keeping three attacks and a solid cantrip, then the Fighter and Warlock multiclass is definitely the best in BG3.
 By choosing the Eldritch Knight path, you can perform a combination of three Eldritch Blasts and one Weapon Attack in a single turn, dealing damage through four separate sources when you’ve also applied the Hex spell to your target.

 12. Fighter & Ranger